mogolicoo/discord-roblox-condo-bot/README.md

 also you can enable logs when a user gets an error and a user creates a game with the bot

 # end
-anyways have fun trying to figure it out on how to make this shit work
+anyways have fun trying to figure how to make this shit work